The iron hoop and hula hoop for children's outdoor play in the past

 Boys and girls both used to play with hoops, but they had different types in my childhood, always in the street.

 The boys had iron hoops.
 They would start the hoops with their hands then run with them, using a sort of rod with a loose closed hook attached to the hoop.
 This was used to keep the hoop trundling along.
-The photos show the hooks, but unfortunately none are as clear as they might be.
+The photos show the rods.

-The first of the next photos shows an iron hoop hanging up in a museum, but it is unfortunately partially obscured by wooden stilts.
+The first of the following three photos show an iron hoop hanging up in a museum, but it is unfortunately partially obscured by wooden stilts.

-The second photo has the handle cropped away.
+The second photo has the rod partially cropped away.

-The third photo shows two hoops but unfortunately a rope and curtains detract from the hoops.
+The third photo shows two iron hoops hanging up together along with other things which unfortunately detract from the hoops.

 For girls there were wooden hoops in various sizes.
 We just called them hoops but I understand that their full name was hula hoops.

-The girls placed the hoops round their waists and rotate the lower parts of their bodies to keep the hoops going.
+The girls placed the hoops round their waists and rotated the lower parts of their bodies to keep the hoops going.
 The winner was the girl who kept her hoop going longest.

 The girls would also use their hands or sticks to beat the hoops along the pavement, with whoever kept the hoops going furthest being the winner.

-The difference between the old wooden hoops and the ones available today is their weight.
+The difference between the old wooden hoops and the hoops available today is their weight.
 The modern ones are light and it is almost impossible to keep them going round the waist.
 The heavier wooden ones could be kept going for almost as long as wanted.